manupaisable/katacoda-scenarios/01-from-zero-to-delivery/step4.md

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/jenkins

-Eventually, you should see a green build of the our application called *todobackend-java*.
-This might take a few minutes depending on the network connection and a page reload.
+Eventually, you should see a green build for our application called *todobackend-java*.
+This might take a few minutes depending on the network connection.
+Make sure to refresh the page every few minutes (or click "Enable Auto Refresh" on the top right).

 ![step4-app-green-build](step4-app-green-build.png)